domoxiaojun/ChatGPT-Telegram-Workers/doc/en/PLATFORM.md

 > It is recommended to select `Frankfurt` for Instance region

-8. Click on `Environment variables and files`, set the port to 8787 (the same as the port in config.json)
+8. Click on `Exposed ports`, set the port to 8787 (the same as the port in config.json)

 9. Deploy